cloud-coder/cascon-2019-kubernetes-apimanager/01-setup/01-setup.md

 ![](images/prereq10.png)

-10. Kubernetes is the preselected default Cluster type for the free plan, where the latest stable version is listed inside the tile (eg. V1.14.6).
+10.	`Kubernetes` is the preselected default Cluster type for the free plan, where the latest stable version is listed inside the tile (eg. V1.14.6).

 11. Fill in the required info:

 i.
 Cluster name

+    Enter a name for your cluster

 ii.
 Tags

     Optionally, enter any tags for this cluster or leave blank